-(Floor/Defog): This mode directs half of the air to the windshield and the side window outlets and the other half to the floor outlets.
+(Floor/Defog): This mode directs half of the air to the windshield and the other half to the floor outlets.
 When you select this mode, the system runs the air-conditioning compressor unless the outside temperature is at or below freezing.
 Recirculation is not available in this mode.

-(Defrost): This mode directs most of the air to the windshield, with some air directed to the side window outlets and the floor outlets.
+(Defrost): This mode directs most of the air to the windshield.
 When you select this mode, the system runs the air-conditioning compressor unless the outside temperature is at or below freezing.
 Recirculation is not available in this mode.

-(Maximum Defrost): This mode directs most of the air to the windshield, with some air directed to the side window outlets and the floor outlets.
+(Maximum Defrost): This mode directs most of the air to the windshield.
 The rear window defogger and heated outside mirrors will turn on, and the fan speed will be at the highest setting (5).
 The temperature will be at the hottest setting also.
 Recirculation is not available in this mode.